Rwanda’s Impact: Shaping Modern Genocide Law

 Presenters

-Join the NJSBA/NJICLE for a comprehensive program focusing on legal aspects of the 1994 genocide against the Tutsi in Rwanda and what lawyers can do to prevent genocide.
+Join us for a comprehensive program focusing on legal aspects of the 1994 Genocide against the Tutsi in Rwanda.
 Take a deep dive into the origins, responses, and ongoing implications of genocide from a legal perspective.
-You will gain valuable insights into the mechanisms of justice and accountability, the power of legal advocacy and the role of law in preventing genocide and other atrocity crimes.
-Enhance your understanding and skills to better serve your clients in the realms of international law, human rights and atrocity prevention.
+You will gain valuable insights into the mechanisms of justice and accountability, the power of legal advocacy, and the role of law in preventing genocide and other atrocity crimes.
+Enhance your understanding and skills to better serve your clients in the realms of international law, human rights, and atrocity prevention.

 Program Agenda: